repyfi/repyfi-cli/README.md

 ### Arguments order does not matter

-The program uses the following order of arguments:
+RepeatCLI uses the following order of arguments:

 ```
 <text> [--count <count>] [--include-counter]